Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ## 🧩 Challenge Task Overview

 **Objective:**
 This guide will cover the steps required to gain the flags to comeplete the Challege task of the room.
 We will cover 2 different methods to gian RCE access to /playground.php for question 4.
-Please read through the initial tasks to gian an understanding of Local File Inclusion (LFI), Remote File Inclusion (RFI), and directory traversal Vulnerabilites.
+Please read through the initial tasks to gain an understanding of Local File Inclusion (LFI), Remote File Inclusion (RFI), and directory traversal Vulnerabilites.

 ---